 But the Texas State Legislature has given patients and providers hope that positive change is coming.
-A law passed in March 2018 mandates that any hospital providing maternity care must go through a formal designation process to certify themselves as a Level 1 through Level 4 maternal health center – or lose Medicaid reimbursement eligibility, which accounts for 50 to 60 percent of all obstetric care in the state.
+A law passed in March 2018 mandates that any hospital providing maternity care must go through a formal maternal care verification program to certify themselves as a Level 1 through Level 4 maternal health center – or lose Medicaid reimbursement eligibility, which accounts for 50-60% of all obstetric care in the state.

 The law stemmed from a 2015 consensus paper co-authored by the American Congress of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM).
 Their paper suggested that a designation process could help reduce maternal morbidity.

-Texas hospitals have until Sept.
-1, 2020, to complete the designation process, which evaluates patient-centric criteria including the expertise of staff and the resources available to care for certain populations of patients.
+Texas hospitals had until Sept.
+1, 2021, to complete the designation process, which evaluates patient-centric criteria including the expertise of staff and the resources available to care for certain populations of patients.
 This law is an important step forward in addressing the maternal health crisis in our state.

 How do levels of maternal care benefit patients?

-Patients should expect transparency.
-Women have the right to information about the care capabilities of a hospital.
-This is particularly important for women with chronic or complex health conditions.
-We recommend that these patients ask their potential hospital, regardless of the level designation, the following questions before choosing to deliver there:
+Transparency.
+You have the right to information about the care capabilities of a hospital.
+This is particularly important for patients with chronic or complex health conditions.
+We recommend asking about your potential hospital, regardless of its designation level, the following questions before choosing to deliver there:

 - Does the hospital have an intensive care unit and blood bank if labor/delivery complications arise?